m2w/m2w.github.com/_posts/2014-04-15-quick-nginx-redirect.md

 }
 {% endhighlight %}

 Minimalistic and very readable.
-Note the usage of a `303`; this leaves the option of adding other subdomains later without worry of clients with cached `301s`.
+Note the usage of a `303`; this means I don't have to worry about clients with cached `301s` should I decide to change the redirect target at a later time.